 Diesel fuel gels in cold temperatures because it contains paraffin wax, which normally improves fuel viscosity and lubrication.

 When temperatures begin to fall, this paraffin wax thickens and turns into a cloudy mixture.
-This is a part of a phenomenon called "diesel fuel gelling," in which the problem can become so advanced that the paraffin wax can actually clog fuel filters and solidify to the point where the fuel will no longer flow, basically rendering your engine useless.
+This is part of a phenomenon called "diesel fuel gelling," in which the problem can become so advanced that the paraffin wax can actually clog fuel filters and solidify to the point where the fuel will no longer flow, basically rendering your engine useless.

 Diesel fuel gelling has the potential to occur when temperatures drop below 32 degrees Fahrenheit, although the exact temperature it happens at will vary from fuel batch to fuel batch.